hrothmar/hrothmar.com/guides/2021-06-10 - Venthyr Arms Warrior DPS and Cooldowns Guide - Shadowlands 9-0-5.md

 The final passive, **Tactician**, is a subtle one, but very important to look out for.
 Tactician makes it so that we have a 1.4% chance per-rage spent to reset the cooldown of **Overpower**, one of our only free DPS abilities.
 Since **Overpower** does not cost rage, we'll want to always focus on using **Overpower** to keep it on cooldown, so that when we spend rage we have a decent chance of instantly resetting **Overpower**– allowing it to be used again.
 If we don't use **Overpower** often, this passive becomes useless since the Tactician reset would have no effect, equating to a dps loss.

 ## Arms Active Abilities
 Arms has a fair number of abilities and we won't be getting into all of them in this guide.
 Instead, we'll be focusing on the damaging abilities of the class to keep things simple.
-If you're interested in learning how to better use your defensive abilities, as well as general warrior utility spells, I'll have a<a href="https://hrothmar.com/guides/advanced-arms-warrior-tips-tricks/"> separate guide which covers that topic</a> which you can check out.
+If you're interested in learning how to better use your defensive abilities, as well as general warrior utility spells, I'll have a [separate guide which covers that topic](https://hrothmar.com/guides/advanced-arms-warrior-tips-tricks/) which you can check out.
 That said, let's talk about how to do some damage.

 I find it easiest to think about Arms DPS in three major categories:
 - DPS Cooldowns